maxwelld90/sim4ir/docs/about.markdown

 | ![Paul Thomas](/assets/img/paul.jpg) | **[Paul Thomas](https://www.microsoft.com/en-us/research/people/pathom/)**<br />Microsoft Canberra<br />Australia |
 | ![Shuo Zhang](/assets/img/shuo.jpg) | **[Shuo Zhang](https://imsure318.github.io/)**<br />Bloomberg London<br />England |

+## Reviewers

+The organisers of the Sim4IR workshop are incredibly grateful for all of the efforts the reviewers of submissions put into making this a success!

 ## Contact Us

 To contact the organisers, reach out to us at [sim4ir@easychair.org](mailto:sim4ir@easychair.org).